vuejs/v2.vuejs.org/source/guide/getting-started.md

 ### Directives

-Prefixed HTML attributes that tell vue.js to do something about a DOM node.
+Prefixed HTML attributes that tell vue.js to do something about a DOM element.

 ```html
 <div v-text="message"></div>